-SECTION 1 Introduction 6 Section 1.1 You are enrolled in UW Health Quartz Medicare Advantage, which is a Medicare HMO 6 Section 1.2 What is the Evidence of Coverage booklet about?
-Section 1.3 Legal information about the Evidence of Coverage SECTION 2 What makes you eligible to be a plan member?
-7 Section 2.1 Your eligibility requirements 7 Section 2.2 What are Medicare Part A and Medicare Part B?
-7 Section 2.3 Here is the plan service area for UW Health Quartz Medicare Advantage 8 Section 2.4 U.S. Citizen or Lawful Presence 8 SECTION 3 What other materials will you get from us?
-9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider Directory: Your guide to all providers in the plan's network 1.
-10 Section 3.3 The plan's List of Covered Drugs (Formulary) 11 Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 11 SECTION 4 Your monthly premium for UW Health Quartz Medicare Advantage 12 Section 4.1 How much is your plan premium?
+SECTION 1 Introduction .
+6 Section 1.1 You are enrolled in Aurora Health Quartz Medicare Advantage, which is a Medicare HMO .
+6 Section 1.2 What is the Evidence of Coverage booklet about?
+Section 1.3 Legal information about the Evidence of Coverage SECTION 2 What makes you eligible to be a plan member? .
+7 Section 2.1 Your eligibility requirements .
+7 Section 2.2 What are Medicare Part A and Medicare Part B? .
+7 Section 2.3 Here is the plan service area for Aurora Health Quartz Medicare Advantage .
+8 Section 2.4 U.S. Citizen or Lawful Presence .
+8 SECTION 3 What other materials will you get from us? .
+9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs .
+9 Section 3.2 The Provider Directory: Your guide to all providers in the plan's network.
+10 Section 3.3 The plan's List of Covered Drugs (Formulary) 11 Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 11 SECTION 4 Your monthly premium for Aurora Health Quartz Medicare Advantage 12 Section 4.1 How much is your plan premium?
 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
 13 Section 5.1 What is the Part D "late enrollment penalty"?
 13 Section 5.2 How much is the Part D late enrollment penalty?
 14 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 15 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
 16 SECTION 6 Do you have to pay an extra Part D amount because of your income?
 16 Section 6.1 Who pays an extra Part D amount because of income?
 16 Section 6.2 How much is the extra Part D amount?
-Section 6.3 What can you do if you disagree about paying an extra Part D amount?
+16 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
 17 Section 6.4 What happens if you do not pay the extra Part D amount?
 17

-SECTION 7 More information about your monthly premium......18 Section 7.1 Section 7.2 SECTION 8 Please keep your plan membership record up to date23 Section 8.1 How to help make sure that we have accurate information about you..........
-23 SECTION 9 We protect the privacy of your personal health information......
-24 Section 9.1 SECTION 10 How other insurance works with our plan25 Section 10.1
+SECTION 7 More information about your monthly premium 18 Section 7.1 There are several ways you can pay your plan premium 19 Section 7.2 Can we change your monthly plan premium during the year?
+22 SECTION 8 Please keep your plan membership record up to date 23 Section 8.1 How to help make sure that we have accurate information about you 23 SECTION 9 We protect the privacy of your personal health information 24 Section 9.1 We make sure that your health information is protected 24 SECTION 10 How other insurance works with our plan 25 Section 10.1 Which plan pays first when you have other insurance?
+25

-Section 1.1 You are enrolled in UW Health Quartz Medicare Advantage, which is a Medicare HMO
+Section 1.1 You are enrolled in Aurora Health Quartz Medicare Advantage, which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, UW Health Quartz Medicare Advantage.
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Aurora Health Quartz Medicare Advantage.

 There are different types of Medicare health plans.
-UW Health Quartz Medicare Advantage is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+Aurora Health Quartz Medicare Advantage is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.